 At BNZ, we’re constantly reviewing and refining our approach to responsible investing, that’s why we’ve recently updated our responsible investment policy.
-As you’d expect, we have a long-standing commitment to not investing in companies involved in manufacturing cluster munitions, landmines, nuclear weapons, or tobacco.
+As you’d expect, we have a long-standing commitment to not invest in companies involved in manufacturing cluster munitions, landmines, nuclear weapons, or tobacco.

 More recently, we’ve raised the bar even higher for our fund managers around how we expect them to act for our investors.
 We’ve also taken a fresh look at our approach to carbon, and the effect of carbon investments on future returns from some market sectors.